 If you installed MacTeX, precede the commands below with sudo, since MacTeX installs as root.

-Occasionally we release new versions of tlmgr.
+Occasionally new versions of tlmgr are released.
 Your installed tlmgr will notice and ask you to update it before updating anything else.
 The command to do this is:

 tlmgr update --self

 After any updates of tlmgr, you can then run, for instance, tlmgr update --all, which will update (including additions and removals) all other packages in your installation that have been changed on the server.
-Authors frequently release new versions of their work to CTAN, which we propagate into TeX Live.
+Authors frequently release new versions of their work to CTAN, which is propagated into TeX Live.

 We maintain a separate history of tlmgr changes.